ctxs-ai/ctxs.ai/contexts/chr15m/playwright-cljs.md

 ---
 title: Using Playwright from ClojureScript
 provenance: hand written
-description: Automate browser interactions using Playwright within ClojureScript for end-to-end testing.
+description: Automate browser interactions for end-to-end testing with Playwright in ClojureScript.
 ---

 Playwright is a library for controlling the browser and can be used in ClojureScript.